jakala-na/next-contentful-starterkit/components/analytics/README.md

-# Analytic
+# Analytics

-Analytic solution is based on the [getanalytics.io](https://getanalytics.io/) library.
+Analytics solution is based on the [getanalytics.io](https://getanalytics.io/) library.
 The library provides three base API interfaces to sent tracking information:
 - `page()` - trigger page view.
 This will trigger page calls in any installed plugins
 - `identify()` - this will trigger identify calls in any installed plugins and will set user data in localStorage